C0deFreak/Tavern/guids/guide_git.md

 If there are conflicts (which happen when someone alters the main branch after creating a new branch), there will be comments about what is different, change it to your liking and do:

     git commit

+If you merge in github do:

+    git pull
+    git reset --hard origin/main

+to make your branches the same.